railcore/railcore.github.io/customization/12v_fans.md

 For individual filaments, you could even adjust just the target temperature set-point with gcode, for example: `M106 P3 T45:47`.

-Note that a fan configured for Thermostatic control will not appear in the web interface for direct control.
+Note that a fan configured for Thermostatic control will not appear in the web interface.
+You can check its operation with `M106 P3` in this example.

 # RPM Speed input